gom9000/xp-mobs-library/mobs/mob-io-array-switch-and-led-4x/README.md

 # *I/O Switch & LED arrays* Module Board
 4-switch input array and 4-led output array module board.
 <br>
-This input/output MOB is composed of two submodules, one consisting of 4 "active-low" input switches (for each switch current is limited to 0.5mA on 5V PSU), the other consisting of 4 "active-high" output LEDs (for each LED the current is limited to 5mA on 5V PSU).
+This input/output MOB is composed of two submodules, one consisting of 4 x "active-low" input switches (for each switch current is limited to about 0.5mA on 5V PSU), the other consisting of 4 x "active-high" output LEDs (for each LED the current is limited to about 3-4mA on 5V PSU).
+This MOB can operate at both 3V3 and 5V.

 ![mob-built](mob-io-array-switch-and-led-4x_built.jpg)